videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 not be considered as the same process that was alive before.
 This usually depends if we have dynamic groups or fixed groups.

-There's also failure modes where processes fail to receive or send messages, these are called _omission failure mode_.
+There are also failure modes where processes fail to receive or send messages, these are called _omission failure modes_.
 There are different kind of omissions as well, a process can fail to receive a message, or to send a message.
 Why does this matter?
 Imagine the scenario where a group of processes implement a distributed cache.
-If a process is failing to reply to requests from other processes on the group, even tho it is able to receive requests from them, that process will still have its state up to date, which means it can reply to read requests from clients.
+If a process is failing to reply to requests from other processes on the group, even thoough it is able to receive requests from them, that process will still have its state up to date, which means it can reply to read requests from clients.

-A more complex failure mode is the one called Byzantine or _arbitrary failures_ mode, where processes can send wrong information to their peers; they can impersonate processes; reply to other process with the correct data, but garble it's local database contents, and more.
+A more complex failure mode is the one called Byzantine or _arbitrary failures_ mode, where processes can send wrong information to their peers; they can impersonate processes; reply to other process with the correct data, but garble its local database contents, and more.

 When thinking about the design of a system, we should consider which kind of process failures we want to cope with.
 Birman (see